pdx-cs-sound/course-notes/06-synth1/03-synthesis.md

   Controlled Filter ("VCF").
 Often bandpass, used to get resonance effects etc

-* Filter often controlled by LFO and/or ADSR
+* Filter often controlled by Low Frequency Oscillator ("LFO") and/or ADSR

 ## Noise